Dodgeman1986/abtAccounts/README.md

 # abttAccounts
-Accounting software - built in C# to learn concepts of the language
+Accounting software - built in C# to (re)learn the language